London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 We have a history of investigating the odds and likelihoods of possibly severe and unfortunate events, such as the chances of war in the Middle East.

-We do so with full acknowledgement of the gravity of approached subjects.
+We do so fully acknowledging the gravity of the subjects approached.
 We intend to inform and provide further data for independent verification.
 We ask our readers to consult the references provided for our study for a better-informed opinion.

 To proceed with the required tact, we will consult scientifically reliable resources and studies to perform a comparative review.